sim590/lain-wiki/weather.md

     "curl -s 'http://api.openweathermap.org/data/2.5/weather?id=%s&units=%s&lang=%s'"

-    You can rewrote it using any fetcher solution you like.
+    You can rewrite it using any fetcher solution you like.

 - ``default_forecast_call``